meryemwehbe/VOD/README.md

 ## Prerequisites

 * Unity on pc
-* Google Daydream and Cardboard on the phone
+* A phone compatible with Google Daydream and Cardboard
 * Wowza Streaming Engine Account
 * Phone and Wowza server connected to the same network

 ## Setup the Orah cameras and configure them with the Wowza Streaming Engine
 ### Wowza Streaming Engine

 * Create an Account on Wowza and setup the engine on your local computer
 * Create a video-on-demand application with wowza  https://www.wowza.com/docs/how-to-set-up-video-on-demand-streaming
 * Place the ready videos that you want included in the application in your Wowza Directory: WowzaStreamingEngine4.7.1/content
 * Make sure your Firewall settings are open for a private network